breez/breez-sdk-docs/src/guide/receive_onchain.md

             if let lspId = try sdk.lspId() {
                 let lspInfo = try sdk.fetchLspInfo(lspId: lspId)

-                // setupFee is the proportional fee charged based on the amount let setupFee = lspInfo!.channelFeePermyriad / 100
+                // setupFee is the proportional fee charged based on the amount. let setupFee = lspInfo!.channelFeePermyriad / 100
-                // minFee is the minimum fee required by the LSP to open a channels let minFee = lspInfo!.channelMinimumFeeMsat / 1000
+                // minFee is the minimum fee required by the LSP to open a channel. let minFee = lspInfo!.channelMinimumFeeMsat / 1000

                 // A setup fee of {setupFee}% with a minimum of {minFee} will be applied for sending more than {liquidity}.